-- 1. AC power cord is not inserted or faulty. - 2.
-Check whether the AC power cord is inserted correctly. - 3.
-Replace the power cord if the cord is inserted correctly, Check whether the AC power source is working by connecting a different device in place of the switch. - 4.
+- 1. AC power cord not inserted or faulty - 2.
+Check that the AC power cord is inserted correctly - Replace the power cord If the cord is inserted correctly, Check whether the AC power source is working by connecting a different device in place of the switch. - 4.
 If that device works, refer to the next step. - 5.
-If that device does not work, check the AC power.
+If that device does not work, check the AC power